opendlt/accumulate-python-client/README.md

 ## Contributing

 Contributions are welcome!
-If you’d like to improve this library, submit a pull request or open an issue.
+If you’d like to improve this library, submit a pull request or open an issue

-1. Fork the repository.
+1. Fork the repository
-2. Create a feature branch: `git checkout -b feature-name`.
+2. Create a feature branch: `git checkout -b feature-name`
-3. Commit your changes: `git commit -m "Description of changes"`.
+3. Commit your changes: `git commit -m "Description of changes"`
-4. Push to the branch: `git push origin feature-name`.
+4. Push to the branch: `git push origin feature-name`
-5. Open a pull request.
+5. Open a pull request

 ---